Sons of Silence

-Sons of Silence Motorcycle Club (SOSMC) is a one-percenter motorcycle club that was founded in Niwot, Colorado in the United States in 1966.
+The Sons of Silence Motorcycle Club (SOSMC) is an international outlaw motorcycle club.
+Founded in Niwot, Colorado in the United States in 1966, the club has a membership of over 250, with 35 chapters based in 12 U.S. states and in Germany.
+The Sons of Silence are the sixth-largest motorcycle club in the world, behind the Hells Angels, the Bandidos, the Outlaws, the Pagans and the Mongols.

+The United States Department of Justice has designated the Sons of Silence a criminal organization.

 History

-The Sons of Silence Motorcycle Club was founded in Niwot, Colorado in 1966 by Bruce Gale "The Dude" Richardson (August 22, 1939 – March 26, 2013) who was living in Longmont, Colorado after serving in the U.S. Navy from July 1958 to February 1960.
-The Sons of Silence's national headquarters were later moved to Colorado Springs.
-Another influential figure in the club's history is Leonard Lloyd "JR" Reed, Jr. Also a navy veteran who served from 1965 until 1969, Reed succeeded Richardson as the Sons of Silence's national president in 1977 and held the position for twenty-two years.
+The Sons of Silence Motorcycle Club was founded in Niwot, Colorado in 1966 by Bruce Gale "The Dude" Richardson, who was living in Longmont after serving in the U.S. Navy from July 1958 to February 1960.
+Richardson later left the club and died of natural causes in Scottsbluff, Nebraska on March 26, 2013.
+The Sons of Silence's national headquarters were moved to Colorado Springs.
+Another influential figure in the club's history was Leonard Lloyd "J.R."
+Reed, Jr. Also a navy veteran who served from 1965 until 1969, Reed succeeded Richardson as the Sons of Silence's national president in 1977 and held the position for twenty-two years.
 In the 1990s, Reed and Richard Lester, an attorney and motorcyclist, formed the Colorado Confederation of Clubs, which improved communication between motorcycle clubs and provided a means to avoid conflict.
+Reed died at the age of 55 in Denver on June 20, 2003 and was given a club funeral featuring a large funeral procession of motorcyclists on Interstate 25.

+The club is based primarily in the Mountain states and the Midwest.
 The first chapter outside Colorado was the Iowa chapter which was founded in 1968, and an alliance with the Hells Angels enabled the Sons of Silence to further expand.
-There are now American chapters in Arkansas, Colorado, Florida, Idaho, Illinois, Indiana, Kansas, Kentucky, Louisiana, Minnesota, Mississippi, Missouri, North Dakota, South Dakota, Utah and Wyoming.
+There are now U.S. chapters in Arkansas, Colorado, Florida, Idaho, Illinois, Indiana, Kansas, Kentucky, Louisiana, Minnesota, Mississippi, Missouri, North Dakota, South Dakota, Utah and Wyoming.
 The first international chapter was founded in Munich, Germany in 1998.
-In 2001, more German chapters were founded in Freising, Gangkofen and Nurnberg.
+In 2001, additional German chapters were founded in Freising, Gangkofen and Nurnberg.
 Branches in Viernheim, Erding and Pfarrkirchen were established in 2007, 2010 and 2016, respectively.

 Insignia

-The Sons of Silence's logo – an American eagle superimposed over the letter "A" – is similar to, and taken from, the Anheuser-Busch logo.
-The club's motto is "donec mors non separat ", Latin for "Death does not separate us".
-The logo is a patch that is sewn on the back of each full member's vests (known as colors), along with assorted other badges.
+The Sons of Silence's insignia features an American eagle superimposed over the letter "A".
+The emblem is similar to, and inspired by, the Anheuser-Busch logo.
+This insignia is worn as a patch that is sewn on the back of each full member's cut-off jacket (known as "colors"), along with assorted other badges featuring symbols and phrases.
+The additional patches worn by Sons of Silence members commonly include the "1%" emblem and Totenkopf imagery.